-Advocates provide basic case management services in a holistic, person-centric approach, empowering a victim to establish goals and indicators for their healing and recovery.
-Advocates support victims in considering their options and understanding available resources and services.
+Victim Witness Services' advocates provide basic case management services in a holistic, person-centric approach.
+Our advocates work toward empowering a victim to identify needs and establish goals and indicators for their healing and recovery.
+Advocates aid victims in understanding their options and educate on available resources and services.
 Advocates can facilitate wrap-around support through referrals to partner agencies, education on process, ensuring victim rights are understood and upheld, and connection to safe shelter among other forms of support.

 Case management is a collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet an individual’s and family’s comprehensive needs through communication and available resources to promote effective and efficient outcomes.

 Philosophy of Case Management